Found footage (appropriation): Use in commercial film

 Stuart Cooper's Overlord uses stock footage of the landing on Normandy during World War II to increase realism.
 The footage was obtained from the Imperial War Museum in the UK.
-Other parts of the film were shot by Cooper, but using old World War II-era film stock with World War II-era lenses.
+Other parts of the film were shot by Cooper; however, he used old World War II-era film stock with World War II-era lenses.

 Music video and VJing

 A certain style of music video makes extensive use of found footage, mostly found on TV, like news, documentaries, old (and odd) films etc. The forefather of found footage music videos was artist Bruce Conner who screened Cosmic Ray in 1961.
 Prominent examples are videos of bands such as Public Enemy and Coldcut.
 The latter also project video material during their stage show, which includes live mixing of video footage.
 Artists such as Vicki Bennett, also known as People Like Us, or the video artist Kasumi with the film Shockwaves, use Creative Commons archives such as the Prelinger Archives.